albertotonda/symbolic-regression-conformal-prediction/README.md

 ## Notes

+### 2024-05-14
+Easier approach to fitness: just fit the distance between predicted and true point.
+However, penalize more if the distance is smaller.

 ### 2024-05-13
 What we would like to do:
 1. minimize number of measured points outside of [predicted-ci, predicted+ci]